Andy916/power-surge/README.md

-# PowerSurge ⚡
+# Power Surge ⚡

 A small Godot game I made back in high school.
 Recovered from a `.pck` file using GDRETools and rebuilt for archival and reflection.

 ## 🎮 About
-PowerSurge is a short 2D platformer with self-made sprites and basic gameplay mechanics.
+Power Surge is a short 2D platformer with self-made sprites and basic gameplay mechanics.
 It’s not polished, but it’s part of my early journey into game development.

 ## 🛠️ Recovery Process
 - Decompiled using GDRETools